Tsmith5151/recommendation-systems/README.md

 7.)
 Rank top 5 most similar users per each unique user id.

 8.)
-Write dataframe to a user ranking table in the SQLite3 database
+Write dataframe to a user ranking table in the SQLite3 database.

 The recommender pipeline can easily be scheduled as a job (e.g. airflow) in order to frequently update the user similarity ranking table.
 Current benchmark